Clayton Anderson

 Clayton Conrad Anderson (born February 23, 1959) is a retired NASA astronaut.
 Launched on STS-117, he replaced Sunita Williams on June 10, 2007 as a member of the ISS Expedition 15 crew.
 He is currently an author, a motivational speaker, and a Professor of Practice at Iowa State University in Ames, Iowa.
 In 2022, he became the president and CEO of the Strategic Air Command & Aerospace Museum.

-Education
+Early life and education

 Anderson graduated from Ashland-Greenwood High School, Ashland, Nebraska, 1977, received a Bachelor of Science degree (cum laude) in physics at Hastings College, Nebraska, in 1981 and a Master of Science degree in aerospace engineering at Iowa State University in 1983.

 NASA career

+Early non-astronaut duties

+Anderson joined Johnson Space Center in 1983 in the Mission Planning and Analysis Division, performing rendezvous and proximity operations trajectory designs for early Space Shuttle and International Space Station missions.
+In 1988, he moved to the Mission Operations Directorate (MOD) as a Flight Design Manager, leading the trajectory design team for the Galileo mission to Jupiter (STS-34) while serving as the backup for the Magellan mission to Venus (STS-31).
+In 1989, Anderson was chosen to be supervisor of the MOD Ascent Flight Design Section and, following reorganization, the Flight Design Engineering Office of the Flight Design and Dynamics Division.
+In 1993, he was named the Chief of the Flight Design Branch.
+From 1996 until his selection as an astronaut, Anderson held the post of Manager, Emergency Operations Center, NASA Johnson Space Center.